 Birmingham Juvenile Crime Attorney

+A juvenile crime is any criminal offense committed by an individual who is considered a juvenile under Alabama law.
+In Alabama, a juvenile is considered a person below the age of 18 or 19.
 A juvenile crime can result in criminal charges that follow a young person throughout his or her adult life.
 Adolescents facing juvenile criminal charges should turn to an experienced criminal defense attorney to assist with their situation.
 At Ingram Law, LLC, our seasoned juvenile crimes lawyer in Birmingham represents young people in Jefferson County and surrounding areas of Alabama.

 If you need help defending yourself or your child against criminal charges, call (205) 656-0044 to discuss your case with our attorney.